tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 available tools.

 The limit on the length of lines is 80 columns and this is a strongly preferred limit.

-..  admonition:: Tarantool Style
-    :class: FACT

 As for comments, the same limit of 80 columns is applied.

 Statements longer than 80 columns will be broken into sensible chunks, unless exceeding 80 columns significantly increases readability and does not hide